Published: August 09, 2017 • 10 min read

 The ideas also have to be relevant to a developer working in the world right now.
 In the case of React.js, the JavaScript ecosystem is constantly changing, and any techniques I haven’t validated recently will likely be outdated.

-Another benefit of talking about recently completed work is that I’ve had time to recognize the things I could have done better.
+Another benefit of talking about recently completed work is that I’ve had time to separate what worked and what didn’t.
 Those are often the most valuable points.

 To prepare a good talk, I generate a lot of ideas.
 Stephen King’s On Writing: A Memoir of the Craft contains a useful anecdote.
 As a young writer, King faced rejection after rejection.
-After many failures, one editor offered King some advice, writing on his manuscript “Get rid of 10%.”
-King removed 10% of the words from his manuscript, began submitting it again, and soon landed his first publishing deal.
-Cutting 10%, repeatedly, became one of his most valuable tools.
+After many failures, one editor offered King some advice, hand-writing on his manuscript “Get rid of 10%.”
+King removed 10% of the words from his manuscripts, began submitting them again, and soon landed his first publishing deal.
+Repeatedly cutting 10% became one of his most valuable tools.

 For every idea that makes it into a talk, I’ve rejected five.
 This slaughter is possible because I think about a subject for hours in an open-minded way.
-Listening to technical news and blog posts and the people around me, reading code, and writing things down.
+Thinking, while consuming prior art, listening to the people around me, reading code, and writing things down.
 With this mindset, I cultivate a long list of ideas that will help me fill time.

 Leading up to a talk, I like to solicit ideas from my coworkers and the programming community.
 I’ve had some great conversations and received many ideas through our company Slack.
-Borrowing ideas from others makes your talk stronger against.
+Borrowing ideas from others makes your talk stronger.

 ### Reactjs + Vim Talk Ideas